53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 ## Preferefences

 Icon preferences files register the scopes and PNG for each icon.
-This is also important, for this package, to allow not show icons in a specific theme and future icons customizations.
+This is also important, for this package, to allow not show icons in a specific theme and icons customizations.

 ## Syntaxes